apache/nuttx-apps/graphics/twm4nx/README.txt

     8. I am suspecting that NxTerm processes are not being shut down properly when an NxTerm window is closed, but I have not yet investigated this.
+    9. NxTerm windows really need to be scrollable.
+They are difficult to use with only a few lines on a small display.
+A related usability issue is the font height:  The fonts report a maximum font height that results in a large line spacing on the display and, hence, fewer lines visible in the small window.
+This is latter issues is a problem with the fonts not Twm4Nx, however.